ruanpotgieter95/github-app/README.md

 # github-app
-Testing technologies by using github's API
+Testing technologies in React by using github's API